trybula/ImmichInky/README.md

-# RpiInkyImpression7
+# ImmichInky
-A simple code for rpi zero with Inky Impression 7 from Piomoroni and OneDrive
+Simple script for rpi zero with Inky Impression 7 from Piomoroni that allows to display photos (with selected persons) from your Immich server

-## Requirements
-- sudo apt-get install libopenblas-dev